 TLS certificates shall be directly signed by the CA in the operator domain that the entity belongs to.

 NOTE: RFC 6125 [52] describes guidelines and procedures for representing and verifying the identity of application service using X.509 PKIX certificates with TLS.
-It mandates use of subjectAltName entries (DNS-ID, SRV-ID, URI-ID, etc.) over use of the subject field (CN-ID) where available.
+It mandates use of subjectAltName entries (DNS-ID, SRV-ID, URI-ID, etc.) over the use of the subject field (CN-ID) where available.
 Furthermore, it is stated that a client does not seek a match for a reference identifier of CN-ID if the presented identifiers include a DNS-ID, SRV-ID, URI-ID, or any application-specific identifier types supported by the client.
+Additionally, CA-browser forum [X] has the following requirement on the CN-ID: if CN-ID is present, this field contains exactly one entry that is one of the values contained in the Certificate’s subjectAltName extension.

 In addition to clause 6.1.1 and the provisions of RFC 5280 [14] the following table captures the certificate profile for NF: